-All the question types will not appear on every test, however, you should be familiar with all the types and the strategies used to successfully answer them.
+Not all the question types will appear on every test.
+However, you should be familiar with all the types and the strategies used to successfully answer them.

 The following information may seem surprising but a good tip is to understand what you need to read and what can be ignored.

-There are potentially 2000 or so words per reading passage plus perhaps another 200 words in the questions.
-6200 words or possibly a little more in total and only one hour to read, understand, and answer 40 questions.
+There are potentially 2,000 words per reading passage, plus another 200 words in the questions.
+That’s around 6,200 words in total.
+You will have just one hour to read, understand, and answer 40 questions.
 The answer is not to read all the texts.

 A native speaker would find reading and understanding this amount of text challenging.
-Clearly, we need to find a way to answer the questions correctly and speedily.
+You will need to find a way to answer the questions correctly and speedily.

-As an example, a text is about the Ford Motor Company from its beginning until the present day.
-Your first task is to carefully read the questions, underline key words, take note of HOW MANY WORDS YOU CAN USE, this is in bold because it is important.
 It does vary and is not always three words.
-Then you should read the whole of the introductory paragraph.
-This gives an overview of what the whole topic is about and after reading this and the questions you will have a good idea of the text’s content.
+You should read the whole of the introductory paragraph.
+This gives an overview of what the whole topic is about.
+After reading this and the questions, you will have a good idea of the content of the text.

-Now because academic writing follows a formula, we can reliably predict that each paragraph contains one idea only and everything in that paragraph will be either content or ‘signpost words’ to help a reader navigate through the text.
-Therefore, if we read the introductory or ‘topic’ sentence in each paragraph we can be sure we know what each paragraph is about.
-Once we have done this all the way through the text we can then begin to find the appropriate paragraph which will contain the answers we need.
+Now, because academic writing follows a formula, you can reliably predict that each paragraph contains just one idea and everything in that paragraph will be either content or ‘signpost words’ to help a reader navigate through the text.
+Therefore, if you read the introductory or ‘topic’ sentence in each paragraph, you will know what each paragraph is about.
+Once you have done this all the way through the text, you can begin finding the appropriate paragraph which will contain the answers you need.

 As you can see, this strategy saves doing a lot of reading that is not required to answer the question.

-This type of question causes huge problems for some students, mainly because they will not stop looking for the answer.
+This type of question causes huge problems for some test takers, mainly because they will not stop looking for the answer.